chuckdries/sunhacks-19/slides/3-templating.md

 Note the `{{{ body }}}`.
 This is our first placeholder. express-handlebars will replace it with the html that comes out of the template we render from `res.render`.

-Speaking of our template, let's update that as well
+Speaking of our template, let's update `views/home.handlebars` as well

 ```HTML
 <h1>Hello there</h1>